facebook/react-native-website/docs/integration-with-existing-apps.md

 Sending stats
 Pod installation complete!
 There are 3 dependencies from the Podfile and 1 total pod installed.
 ```

+> If this fails with errors mentioning `xcrun`, make sure that in Xcode in Preferences > Locations the Command Line Tools are assigned.

 <block class="swift" />